mfornos/awesome-microservices/README.md

 - [Project 6](https://github.com/DatawiseIO/Project6) - Software for deploying and managing Docker containers across a cluster of hosts, with a focus on simplifying network and storage configurations for on-premises environments.
 - [Rancher](https://github.com/rancher/rancher) - Open source platform for operating Docker in production.
 - [RPM Maven](http://mojo.codehaus.org/rpm-maven-plugin/) - Allows artifacts from one or more projects to be packaged in an RPM for distribution.
+- [Drone](https://github.com/drone/drone) - Drone is a Continuous Delivery platform built on Docker, written in Go

 ### Hosted